 When the bulk of your business is going to be conducted online, any down time with the payment gateway represents a potential loss of profits.
 If your customer has an issue, they will contact you.
 If you have an issue, who will you contact?
-Dont go with any merchant services account that does not offer 24-hour customer service on a seven-day basis.
+Don’t go with any merchant services account that does not offer 24-hour customer service or help desk ticketing system on a seven-day basis, which will make it easier for you to contact the merchant if anything goes wrong with their services/ product.
 The Internet never shuts down, therefore neither does your store.

 Integrated Shopping Cart Packages